JadeMin/mcods/README.md

 # MCods
-### A lightweight real-time web server allows all to download mods from your Forge server.
+### A lightweight real-time web server that allows all to download mods from your Forge server.
 Still in development, so there may be bugs.